-Working from home is the new normal in 2020, and with sickness on the rise due to the colder months drawing in, when do you decide that you’re too ill to work from home when you’re already at home?
+Working from home is the new normal, and with sickness on the rise due to the colder months drawing in, when do you decide that you’re too ill to work from home when you’re already at home?

 It’s tricky to know where to draw the line and say you can’t work, as it’s all too easy to join a zoom call and make a brave face, even if your lower half is wrapped in a duvet and you’ve traded your normal cup of coffee for a Lemsip.
 Plus, there’s no risk of infecting co-workers if you’re already at home, so why not respond to a few emails from home?